 - Haskell may be the most influential programming language of the last 10 - 15 years.

 My second statement needs proof.
-I will provide them in the next post for Python and in particular C++.
-Therefore, a few words about Java, Scala, and C#.
+I will provide them in the next post for Python and C++.
+Therefore, here are a few words about Java, Scala, and C#.

 - Philip Wadler, another father of Haskell, was one of the implementors of generics in Java.

-- Martin Odersky, the father of Scala, that adapted a lot from Haskell, was also involved in the implementation of generics in Java.
+- Martin Odersky, the father of Scala, who adapted a lot from Haskell, was also involved in implementing generics in Java.

 - Erik Meijer is a passionate admirer and researcher around Haskell.
-He used the Haskell concepts of monads and created the well know C# library LINQ.
+He used the Haskell concepts of monads and created the well-known C# library LINQ.

 I will even go one step further.
-How knows functional programming and in particular Haskell, know, how the mainstream programming languages will develop in the next years.
+Who knows functional programming, and in particular Haskell, knows how the mainstream programming languages will develop in the following years?
 Even a pure object-oriented language like Java can not withstand the pressure of functional ideas.
-Java has now generics and lambda expressions.
+Java now has generics and lambda expressions.

 Characteristics

-On my search for the functional characteristics, I identified seven typical properties.
-These must not be all characteristics and each functional programming language has not to support them.
-But the characteristics helps a lot to bring meat to the abstract definition of functional programming.
+In my search for functional characteristics, I identified seven typical properties.
+These must not be all characteristics, and each functional programming language has not supported them.
+However, the characteristics help to bring meat to the abstract definition of functional programming.

-The graphic gives, on one hand, the characteristics of functional programming and gives, on the other hand, the outline of my next posts.
-I will provide a lot of examples in Haskell, C++, and Python.
+The graphic outlines the characteristics of functional programming and my next posts.
+I will provide many examples in Haskell, C++, and Python.
 But what do the seven characteristics mean?

 First-class Functions are typical for functional programming languages.
-These functions can accept functions as an argument or return functions.
+These functions can accept functions as argument or return functions.
 Therefore, the functions have to be higher-order functions.
-That means, they behave like data.
+That means they behave like data.
 Pure functions always return the same result when given the same arguments and can not have a side effect.
 They are the reason that Haskell is called a pure functional language.
 A purely functional language has only immutable data.
-That means, they can not have a while or for loop which is based on a counter.
+That means they can not have a while or for loop based on a counter.
 Instead of the loops, they use recursion.
-The key characteristic of functional programming is that you can easily compose functions.
-This is because of their bread and butter data structure list.
-If an expression evaluates its arguments immediately, it's called greedy or eager evaluation.
-If the expression evaluates the arguments only, if needed, it's called lazy evaluation.
-Lazy evaluation will reduce time and memory if the evaluated expression is not needed.
-I think, you already guess it.
-The classical programming languages are greedy.
+The essential characteristic of functional programming is that you can easily compose functions.
+This is because of their bread-and-butter data structure list.
+If an expression evaluates its arguments immediately, it’s called greedy or eager evaluation.
+If the expression evaluates the arguments only if needed, it’s called lazy evaluation.
+Lazy evaluation will reduce time and memory if the evaluated expression is unnecessary.
+I think you already guessed it.
+Classical programming languages are greedy.
 They evaluate their expressions immediately.

 What's next?

-I start in my next post with first-class functions.
-We have them since the beginning of C++.
+In my next post, I will start with first-class functions, which we have had since the beginning of C++.

 Seminars